The Consequences of Confession

 Original Sin

 When involved in recovery, we are encouraged to be open and honest about the causes and conditions of our drinking.
 Unfortunately, the natural result of that tactic is to be open and honest about the things we resent.
+Chief among them was anger and shame about trying to predict the severity of the new threats in our household (by sizing up a hazard, the threat becomes real) but by opening up, others were able to share what they believed the problem truly was.

 See also: Self Examination

-But hacks to my work online, duress in my home, and disruptions and obstructions to my daily living require patience and persistence to learn to adapt to.
-Hatred and banishment forced by way of bloody assaults and financial hardship have prevented me from any realistic opportunity to use the Courts or to hear their case.
+Fortunately, my sobriety afforded me the opportunity to write things down.
+But hacks to my work online, duress in my home, and disruptions and obstructions to coming and going during my daily activities requires patience and persistence to adapt to.
+And hatred and banishment forced by way of bloody assaults and financial hardship have prevented me from any realistic opportunity to use the Courts or to hear their cases.
+Before I left, I was so disgusted with what had become of my life, I abandoned my identity by throwing my drivers license and birth certificate out over the tracks from a bridge on Central Avenue.

 My Efforts/God's Results